 The Local Italy, an English-language news network based in Europe, polled users on Twitter in May.
 Of 228 respondents, 87 percent said no thanks to the new Starbucks.

 Starbucks is coming to Italy this year.
 Will it be welcome?
-You tell us!— The Local Italy (@TheLocalItaly) May 8, 2018
+You tell us!
+Feel free to give us your thoughts at more length below our poll. — The Local Italy (@TheLocalItaly) May 8, 2018

 Milano Today revealed that the prices for its espresso drinks are wildly more expensive (about 80 percent on average) than you’d typically get at any other coffee bar in Milan.
 For example, data from the Ministry of Economic Development says that on average espresso in Milan costs €1, but at the new Starbucks location the same drink will cost €1.80.
 Starbucks cappuccinos will cost €4.50, compared to the average €1.34 at other locations in Milan.